EDUCBA

 Bullet Chart in excel 1-5

-We can clearly see that the chart is plotted with each category as a separate data point.
-We don’t want it in that way.
+We can see that the chart is plotted with each category as a separate data point.
+We don’t want it that way.
 We wanted those categories to be stacked within each other.
 Therefore, we will follow the step below to make it a stacked bar chart.

 Chart Design-Switch Row column